-This article will cover government housing grease trap maintenance.
+There is no great secret to government housing grease trap maintenance.
 There is an increasing demand for respect toward the environment these days.
-This is evident in the various products and facilities that are being manufactured and built.
-Everywhere you look; there are vehicles, detergents, clothing, shopping malls, offices, and homes that are practicing the “green” way.
-People make a lot of effort to bring environmental awareness because this is the only known Earth to which they owe their lives.
+This is evident in the various products that are being manufactured and facilities being built.
+Everywhere you look; there are vehicles, detergents, clothing, shopping malls, offices, and homes that are “going green”.
+People supply a lot of effort into spreading environmental awareness because this is the only known Planet Earth.

-There a still some structures and components that are poorly rated when it comes to performing for the environment even with the surge of technological innovations.
-One such type of structure is the typical government housing facilities that are in the apartment building format.
-In this structure, hundreds of families and individuals rent their apartment units at a much lower price because it is subsidized by the government.
-Low-income earners resort to living in uniformly designed units that have a bathroom, a sleeping area, and a kitchen.
+There a still some current and vestigial practices which can be counterproductive when it comes to caring for the environment, even with the surge of technological innovations.
+Some prime examples are the multiple family style government housing facilities that dot heavily populated regions.
+In structures as such, hundreds of families and individuals rent their apartment units at a much lower price because they are subsidized by the government.
+Low-income citizens resort to living in uniformly designed units that have a bathroom, a sleeping area, and a kitchen.

-Just like restaurants, resorts, hotels, and food processing plants, government housings are mandated to have grease traps installed outside the building, underground.
+Just like restaurants, resorts, hotels, and food processing plants, government housing facilities are mandated to have grease traps installed outside the building, underground.
 The reason behind this is that every unit has a kitchen.
 This is the part of the unit that delivers a substantial deposit of FOG (fats, oils, grease) into the grease trap.
-If the grease trap is not well-maintained (whish happens most of the time), the grease trap overflows with FOG (fats, oils, grease).
-The FOG then spills into the wastewater that passes through the sewer lines.
+If the grease trap is not well-maintained (which happens more often than not), the grease trap overflows with FOG (fats, oils, grease).
+The FOG then spills into the wastewater which passes through the sewer lines.
 The FOG solidifies and sticks to the walls of the pipes and completely blocks the flow of the untreated wastewater.
-Pathogen- and chemical-filled wastewater laced with FOG back up into the government housing facilities and even run off into the waterways.
+Pathogen-filled wastewater backs up into the government housing facilities and even runs off into natural waterways.

-It is undeniable that the health of the population and the surrounding environment are extremely affected by the FOG crisis.
-This is why a Grease Ordinance is implemented in every state.
-But even if there is such an ordinance, cooperation and coordination among the government agencies that manage the government housing facilities should be given much more attention.
+It goes without saying that the health of the population and the surrounding environment are extremely affected by the FOG crisis.
+This is why a Grease Ordinance is enforced in every state.
+But even with such an ordinance in place, cooperation and coordination among the agencies that manage government housing facilities should be given much more attention.

 Government housing grease trap maintenance should be done diligently and vigilantly.
 Any equipment or component that goes unsupervised is bound to malfunction or fail.
 Since there are so many kitchen installations in the government housing units, the grease trap in each apartment building should be regularly monitored so that the management will know the right time to pump it out.
 It is mandatory to have the grease trap or grease interceptor cleaned four times within a year.
 But if the FOG and solid wastes accumulate too fast, it’s already be a given that the pump out should be done more often.